pybamm-team/pybamm.org/content/gsoc/2024/ankit-meda.md

 - **Enhanced CI Workflows with `ccache` for Faster Builds:** To improve the efficiency of the continuous integration (CI) pipelines, implementing `ccache` within the CI workflows will be essential. `ccache` caches previous compilations, which significantly reduces build times by avoiding redundant compilations of unchanged code.

-- **Custom vcpkg Registry for SuiteSparse Using OpenBLAS:** Currently, SuiteSparse relies on LAPACK, but transitioning to a custom `vcpkg` registry that uses OpenBLAS instead could lead to performance improvements, especially on systems where OpenBLAS is better optimized.
+- **Implement Custom vcpkg Registry for SuiteSparse Using OpenBLAS:** Currently, SuiteSparse relies on LAPACK, but transitioning to a custom `vcpkg` registry that uses OpenBLAS instead could lead to performance improvements, especially on systems where OpenBLAS is better optimized.
 Future work will involve creating and maintaining this custom registry, ensuring that it seamlessly integrates with the existing build system.

 ## Acknowledgements